Welcome to Room 1's class page. We hope you enjoy finding out about what we're learning.

 Miss A Gibson

 Literacy and English - We are currently learning to identify and write letter sounds.
 We can sing the alphabet, recognise the 26 letters by their name and sound and use these letters to read and make 3 and 4 letter words.
-We are using capital letters, full stops and can leave spaces between our words to help us make sentences.
+We have recently been looking at phonemes with two letters, e.g. ch, sh, oo.
+We are using capital letters, full stops and can leave spaces between our words to help us write sentences.

 Numeracy and Mathematics - We are learning number order to 20, we are practising counting on and back in order to have a secure understanding of the numberline.
-We have started addition (counting on/ more) and subtraction (counting back/ less) and are practising using objects to help tell a number story, i.e. 3 sweets and 2 more sweets - 3+2=5
+We have started addition (counting on/ more) and subtraction (counting back/ less) and are practising using objects to help tell a number story, i.e. 3 sweets and 2 more sweets - 3+2=5.
+We have lots of Big Maths Learn Its; we have learned double facts within 10 and will soon be looking at counting in 10s.

-Health and Wellbeing - Through this term we will be looking at key themes such as Healthy, Included and Active.
-We will identify how we experience these themes in our daily lives and how we can look after ourselves and our own wellbeing.
+Health and Wellbeing - Through this term we will be looking at the key theme of 'Achieving'.
+We will identify how we experience this in our daily lives and how we can look after ourselves and our own wellbeing.

-Term 3 in PE will focus on developing the physical competencies of body movement, balance & control and flexibility.
-This will be taught through gymnastics whereby attention will be given to rolling, jumping and body shape.
+Term 4 in PE will focus on summer athletic games and learning about the different athletic components and actions of running, jumping and throwing.
+The children will be learning how to use their lead leg for gaining a stride pattern whilst jumping over hurdles and also how to gain distance whilst throwing objects from a standing position.
 Please note for the safety of all pupils it is important that your child has secure fitting, non-slippery indoor shoes and removes all jewellery for these sessions.
 Loose and/or long hair should also be tied back.

-Topic - Our Science topic will cover Space: The Earth, Moon and Sun Topic - Our Social Studies topic will cover People Who Help Us
+Topic - Our Science topic will cover Materials Topic - Our Social Studies topic will cover People Who Help Us

 Ideas to support homework